 There is also a small but nonetheless fascinating criminal practice.
 Tom Little QC successfully prosecuted a former Uruguayan diplomat for killing his neighbour.
 In another case, experienced junior Claire Harden-Frost prosecuted a man for operating a cannabis factory.
 This case was notable as it was the first time the police seized a cryptocurrency wallet, containing £1.2 million in the form of Bitcoin.

 The set is relatively large, containing 75 tenants, of whom seven are silks.
 A third of members are able to take direct access instructions.
-Barristers at 9 Gough Square usually work between 60-69 hours a week, an above average number at the bar.
+Barristers at 9 Gough Chambers usually work between 60-69 hours a week, an above average number at the bar.
 Outside of these long hours however, they benefit from a vibrant social life, where there is “always someone to go to the pub with on a Friday!”
 An insider tells us “there is a strong junior end developing who socialise together”.
 They add that “there is a penchant for karaoke and a night out”.

 Located in a refurbished square around the corner from the glass and steel office blocks off Fetter Lane that house many big law firms, including Taylor Wessing, Bird & Bird and Weil Gotshal & Manges.
-As with many old buildings 9 Gough Square has its “flaws and issues”, but “the hot-desking does mean you see more members of chambers and are not stuck in a dingy room on your own for days at a time”.
+As with many old buildings 9 Gough Chambers has its “flaws and issues”, but “the hot-desking does mean you see more members of chambers and are not stuck in a dingy room on your own for days at a time”.

 Culture is a strong point.
-As one respondent to the Legal Cheek Junior Barrister Survey put it: “The support in chambers is one of the most attractive things about 9 Gough Square.”
+As one respondent to the Legal Cheek Junior Barrister Survey put it: “The support in chambers is one of the most attractive things about 9 Gough Chambers.”
 Incoming rookies are “given the mobile number of an overwhelming number of members and encouraged to call whenever” help is needed.
 This respondent also tells us they did “regularly” use this resource.

 Beyond this, “there are always juniors around chambers who are keen to go for a pint” and “this is great for a pupil because that is where you can learn a lot of tips and shortcuts on how to do the job”.